techandsoftware/teletext-service/README.md

 If using the default fetcher, this will get the magazine JSON containing the page, and get the page data from that.
 The magazine filenames are derived from the page number, and named `1.json` to `8.json`.
 For example, page 100 will cause `1.json` to be fetched and page 100 used from that.
 The first non-null subpage in the page data is displayed.

 Response is a promise.
 When resolved, the value is:
 * `null` - if the page couldn't be retrieved for any reason.
 This could be because the page number is invalid, or the magazine JSON couldn't be retrieved, or the page isn't in the JSON, or the page has no subpages.
-TODO consider if promise should reject instead
 * `meta`: object with the following properties:
   * `pageNumber`: string - the current page number (100 to 8FF)
   * `subPage`: number - the current subpage number